security-prince/Application-Security-Engineer-Interview-Questions/README.md

 # Application-Security-Engineer-Interview-Questions
 Some of the questions/topics which i was asked when i was giving interviews for Application/Product Security roles.
 I am sure this is not an exhaustive list but i felt these questions were important to be asked and some were challenging to answer.
-I tried to include the reference resource for some of the questions/topics, feel free to reach out to me at [@security_prince](https://twitter.com/security_prince) for any feedback/suggestions/discussions.
+I tried to include the reference resource for some of the questions/topics, feel free to reach out to me [twitter](https://twitter.com/security_prince) for any feedback/suggestions/discussions.

 * ###### Which architecture is more secure?
 2 tier or 3 tier